silent06/xbLive-Listener/README.md

 -Fixed COD Patches, AntiCheat, & Mod menu(s)

 -added KvHandler to add kv info appropriately to sql backend.
-It will sort out kv.bin's into the kvs folder.
+It will sort out kv.bin's into the kv folder.

 -added KVChecker to be ran every 24/hr to check if kv's are banned or unbanned.
-Either use windows Event handler or linux cron job to setup
+Either use windows task scheduler(https://www.windowscentral.com/how-create-automated-task-using-task-scheduler-windows-10) or linux cron job to setup(https://help.dreamhost.com/hc/en-us/articles/215767047-Creating-a-custom-Cron-Job)

 -added MysqlConfig.ini & Settings.ini to all apps